Looking for some free letter V worksheets for your kindergarten kids or preschool students?

 It gives a nice review of the concepts that we have covered.

-Lastly, your child can enjoy the maze and more handwriting practice.
+Lastly, your child can enjoy the letter mazes and more handwriting practice.

 And that’s a wrap for the alphabet letter V!

-These hands-on activities are definitely the fun way to teach letter formation and letter sounds!
+These hands-on activities are definitely the fun way to teach letter formation, handwriting skills, letter recognition skills, and letter sounds to your kindergarten students!

-I hope you and your child enjoyed the free printable letter v coloring pages and other fun activities.
+I hope you and your child enjoyed the free printable letter v coloring pages, letter tracing worksheets, and other fun activities.

 You could also listen to some violin music on Youtube, read up on vultures, make a vest out of an old t-shirt, or even do a simple volcano experiment with baking soda and v-v-vinegar!

-Of course, we will keep trekking through the letters of the alphabet.
+Of course, we will keep trekking through the entire alphabet!